mmistakes/made-mistakes-jekyll/src/_pages/terms.md

 ---
 permalink: /terms/
 title: "Terms and policies"
-last_modified_at: 2018-11-07T08:37:27-05:00
+last_modified_at: 2018-11-21T09:28:56-05:00
-excerpt: "Made Mistakes terms & conditions, privacy policy, license, and other legal stuff you won't read."
+excerpt: "Made Mistakes privacy policy, license, and other legal stuff you won't read."
 toc: true
 ---